 Contribution to editorial decisions

-Peer review cooperates with the editor in making editorial choices and may also cooperate with the author regarding the enhancement of the paper, by reviewing the paper impartially.
-A peer review’s activity has to be based on the academic communication and scientific method.
+Reviewers cooperate with the editor in making editorial choices and may also cooperate with the author regarding the enhancement of the paper, by reviewing the paper impartially.
+A reviewer’s activity has to be based on the academic communication and scientific method.

 The manuscripts involved in the review process are confidential and must not be revealed to others without the editor’s authorization.
 The reviewer has to respect the confidentiality of the information provided by the editor or author and is not allowed to retain or to copy the paper.